ZEROxYakuza/zeroxyakuza.github.io/_posts/2024-10-29-bypassing-dep.md

 ```

+- `hProcess` is a handle to the process memory to be modified. since we will be using the same current process the value will be -1 or 0xFFFFFFFF and this is called pseudo handle.
+- `lpBaseAddress` A pointer to a place / buffer and it’s called code cave in the memory where our shellcode will be writtren in.
+- `lpBuffer` This is basically the address of the shellcode, our shellcode will be in the lpBuffer and WPM will copy the shellcode from the lpBuffer and write to the address in lpBaseAddress
+- `nSize` This specifis the size of the shellcode and it must be same size as the shellcode or bigger.
+- `lpNumberOfBytesWritten` basically an optional argument and it can be NULL.
+It’s a pointer to a variable that receives the number of bytes transferred into the specified process by WPM.

+As earlier mentioned that lpBaseAddress points to a code cave.

+Code cave is an empty/unused memory region getting created by the compiler when compiling the software.
+This region must have READ & EXECUTE permissions.

 We need to push into the stack 7 values: the "WriteProcessMemory" function address, the return address of the function, and the five arguments.
 For that we will use an skeleton, which are dummy values that are pushed into the stack, then we will modify these values with ROP gadgets, and finally we will call the function with the desired values.

 To start with this ROP challenge we have to move the "esp" address to other register to be able to access and modify the values at the stack.
 The first ROP gadget will be a "push esp" instruction (if it exists).
 The first step is finding a module in the binary that is not compiled with "ASLR" and that does not have badchars at the address.